amplience/dc-content-managed-pwa-nextjs/README.md

 ## Dependencies

 This project has various dependency packages all listed in the package.json files which include node and yarn.
-If you do not already have yarn, you can follow the online documentation and installation time of you choice [here](https://classic.yarnpkg.com/en/docs/install/).
+If you do not already have yarn, you can follow the online documentation and installation type of your choice [here](https://classic.yarnpkg.com/en/docs/install/).

 ## Getting Started